 Creating engaging emails and sending them to well-targeted groups is only half the battle in email marketing.
-The other half is email deliverability, or ensuring your messages get to their intended inboxes rather than the spam folder.
+The other half is email deliverability, or ensuring your messages reach their intended inboxes rather than the spam folder.

 All your effort will be for naught if your email messages never reach their intended inboxes.
 However, your sender reputation, or how inbox service providers (ISPs) view you as a sender, is just one of many factors that affect deliverability.